 If you haven’t tried geocaching or letterboxing with your kids yet, this is the year to try it!
 Geocaching and letterboxing are outdoor treasure hunts located in public spaces like parks.
 The goal is to find the hidden cache, typically a plastic or metal container, using either GPS coordinates (geocaching) or a series of clues (letterboxing).

-Read all about these outdoor adventure activities in my Letterboxing Vs. Geocaching post!
+Read all about these outdoor adventure activities in my Letterboxing Vs. Geocaching and Letterboxing With Kids: 7 Tips For An Awesome Adventure posts!

 4. Tree or Wildflower Identification